oeed/CraftOS-Standards/File Formats/File Metadata.md

 *All* of the accepted standardised file formats must have their MIME and extensions detectable by each metadata system.

+### Unknown MIME

+If the MIME cannot be detected `nil` must be used as value.
+When loading the metadata of a file where the MIME is `nil` you must always try to redetect its MIME.
 ## Metadata file contents

 The information in the *.metadata* file is the metadata for the folder itself and the files within the folder.